chadian/sticksnglue/content/blog/2018-08-24-scaling-css-with-the-mixin-backed-class-name.md

 ### Sharability

 If you wanted to share your definitions all you need to do is share your mixins.
-You don&#8217;t have to worry about the cascade, fighting shared classes from your &#8220;corporate shared stylesheet&#8221;, or bootstrap.
+You don't have to worry about the cascade, fighting shared classes from your "corporate shared stylesheet", or bootstrap.
 You can import, include, and manage conflicts.
-If you wanted to go so far as including these mixins in an npm package you could share them across your all your front-end&#8217;s in a versioned manner.
-At the end of the day you&#8217;re just hooking the key/values together in a way and applying to the a single classname you&#8217;ve chosen as the hook.
+If you wanted to go so far as including these mixins in an npm package you could share them across your all your front-end's in a versioned manner.
+At the end of the day you're just hooking the key/values together in a way and applying to the a single classname you've chosen as the hook.

-### The execption to the &#8220;one class&#8221; rule
+### The execption to the "one class" rule

 If you have a series of utility classes that are composed by singular properties to prototype a style then you might have multiple classes.
 Once you need to repeat these classes though you could move them into a style definition, backed by their individual properties or their individual mixin definition ultimately backed by just one class.``

-<pre class="lang:xhtml decode:true">&lt;div class="mt2 mb2 bold color-primary"&gt;Meow&lt;/div&gt;</pre>
+<pre class="lang:xhtml decode:true"><div class="mt2 mb2 bold color-primary">Meow</div></pre>

 might become:

-<pre class="lang:xhtml decode:true">&lt;div class="meow"&gt;Meow&lt;/div&gt;</pre>
+<pre class="lang:xhtml decode:true"><div class="meow">Meow</div></pre>

 <pre class="lang:default decode:true">.meow {
 	@include margin-top(2);